-3.4.3 Database choice
+4.4.3 Database choice

 SQLite is the default database for Nextcloud Server and it is good only for testing and lightweight single-user setups without client synchronization.
 Supported databases are MySQL, MariaDB, Oracle 11g, and PostgreSQL, and we recommend MySQL/MariaDB.
 Your database and PHP connectors must be installed before you run the Installation Wizard.
 When you install Nextcloud from packages all the necessary dependencies will be satisfied (see Installation on Linux for a detailed listing of required and optional PHP modules).
-You will need the root database login, or any administrator login that has permissions to create and modify databases, and then enter any name you want for your Nextcloud database.
+You will need the root database login, or any administrator login, and then enter any name you want for your Nextcloud database.
+Be careful your administrator login needs to have the permissions to create and modify databases and he needs to have the permissions to grant permissions to other users.

 After you enter your root or administrator login for your database, the installer creates a special database user with privileges limited to the Nextcloud database.
 Then Nextcloud needs only the special Nextcloud database user, and drops the root dB login.
-This user is named for your Nextcloud admin user, with an oc{prefix} , and then given a random password.
+This user is named for your Nextcloud admin user, with an oc\ prefix, and then given a random password.
 The Nextcloud database user and password are written into config.php:

 '''

 'dbuser' => 'oc_molly',

-'dbpassword' => 'pX65Ty5DrHQkYPE5HRsDvyFHlZZHcm',
+'dbpassword' => 'pX65Ty5DrHQkYPE5HRsDvyFH1ZZHcm',

 '''